 Lately I’ve been wondering what to do in the mornings with my one year old while her brother is at playgroup.
 She’s dropped her nap and suddenly I’m back in the stage where I’m in desperate need of some activities for toddlers!
 I can’t sit around the whole time playing with toys so I thought it would be fun to do some kind of craft.
 Obviously at one it’s all about the experience rather than the finished product but I wanted it to look like ‘something’ if you know what I mean!
 Sea crafts for kids are perfect for stuff like this as there is no right place to put things and everything is the right way up underwater.
 This ocean themed toddler art kept her entertained for ages and it kept me busy too!

-I saw this website mentioned a little while ago by someone and thought I’d give it a go for Jacob.
-We live in Essex, my mum and sister live in Peterborough and my dad lives in Kent.
+I saw this website mentioned a little while ago by someone and thought I’d give it a go for my son.
+We don’t live near any of my family, my mum and sister live in Peterborough and my dad lives in Kent.
 Not the other end of the planet but still not quite close enough that you can pop in for a cup of tea without doing a weeks wages on petrol.
-These pictures seemed the perfect way to do encourage a bit of creativity while helping to remind Jacob about all his family members and we did some of a recent holiday too – good times! …
+These easy DIY colouring pages seemed the perfect way to do encourage a bit of creativity while helping to remind my son about all his family members and we did some of a recent holiday too – good times! …